sampersand/knight/specs.md

 A no-op: Simply returns its value unchanged.

 ### 4.2.2 `EVAL(string)`
 This function takes a single string argument, which should be executed as if it where Knight source code.
+As such, the string should be valid Knight source code for your implementation. (ie a single expression, possibly with trailing tokens, depending on how the parser was impelmented.)

 This function should act _as if_ its invocation were replaced by the contents of the string, eg:
 ```